Sutapa94/Sutapa94/README.md

 ## Data Analyst | Upskilling in Data Science & Machine Learning | Ex-Senior Software Engineer

 ## About me
 I'm a Senior Software Engineer with 5+ years of experience.
-I am currently working in data Analysis field and i have a strong & exhaustive skillset in SQL, Python, BI Tools & Statistics.
+I am currently working in data Analysis field and I have a strong & exhaustive skillset in SQL, Python, BI Tools & Statistics.

 Skills: